jiaohehu/NPreview/DOC-diagram.md

   + all

-    This path variable is automatically assigned to the path used by the last command.
+    This path variable is automatically assigned to the path used by the last instruction.

+  + last

+    A single point that is the last point of variable 'all'.
+Note that the return value is still a path but it only contains a single point.

+  + first

+    A single point that is the first point of variable 'all'.

-## The shape command
+## The shape instruction

-This command is designed to draw a shape at each one of the path points.
+This instruction is designed to draw a shape at each one of the path points.

 Note that each shape can only be draw at its natural size and shape.
 There is no provision to scale it.